K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 9.3.
 If any Counterparty fails to deliver any necessary documents or to complete any transaction, the Manager shall take reasonable steps on behalf of the Client to rectify such failure or to obtain compensation in lieu thereof provided that such steps do not constitute Litigation in which case the provisions of Clause 26 shall apply.
 All resulting reasonable costs and expenses properly incurred by the Manager shall be paid by the Client.

 9.4.
-The Manager shall not be responsible for ensuring that the Client complies with any position limit that the FCA might apply to any commodity derivatives held in the Portfolio.
+The Manager shall not be responsible for ensuring that the Client complies with any position limit that the AMF might apply to any commodity derivatives held in the Portfolio.
 It is the Client’s responsibility to monitor its positions and those of other members of its group against any applicable limits and to instruct the Manager to reduce its holding in any investment as a result.

 9.5.
 The Client acknowledges that the Manager, when dealing on behalf of the Client with certain Counterparties, may be required to act in accordance with certain requirements, including any relevant rules and regulations of such Counterparties, and accepts any Losses that may result from the Manager so acting.